 - April 27, 2020

 We're almost done!
 Now that you've developed template prototypes and a pattern library, it's time to do a final review with your "client" and the class.
 There won't be any slides or reports to turn in - you'll only be showing your completed project.

 The review sessions will take place in class on finals week.

 Project Hub Review

 Here's what you'll review with the class/client during your review session.
-Each review should take about 20 minutes.
+Each review should take 5-10 minutes.

-- Show the three templates and discuss each of them.
+- Show the page templates and discuss each of them.
 Demonstrate how the design changes at different breakpoints.
 Discuss any decisions you had to make.

 - Discuss any next steps.
 What would you have done with more time?
 What still remains to be decided?